 Cancellation and Refund Policy

 Customer initiated cancellations received within five or more business days prior to the start of the class will qualify for a refund minus a non-refundable $10 processing fee.
 Cancellations made fewer than five business days prior to the start date of activity/class will not be eligible for a refund.
-Send or deliver cancellation or change requests in writing.

 Community Education reserves the right to cancel any activity/class that does not meet minimum enrollment.
 You will be contacted and complete refunds will be given when this occurs.